Join a GlobalAustin

 Great Decisions Group

-The groups meet eight times a year to discuss today’s most pressing international issues, using the topics and related materials developed by the National Foreign Policy Association.
-We meet at an agreed upon venue for approximately two hours, and share snacks and conversation.
-A DVD presentation on the foreign policy topic of the month is also viewed.
+Each group meets eight times a year to discuss today’s most pressing international issues, using the topics and related materials developed by the National Foreign Policy Association.
+Groups meet for approximately two hours at various times and at homes or offices across the Austin area.
+Due to the pandemic, each group will choose if they meet in-person or virtually.
+A presentation on the foreign policy topic of the month is also viewed.

 REGISTRATION FOR GREAT DECISIONS 2023 IS NOW OPEN

 We are pleased to announce the topics for Great Decisions 2023:

 Access to oil and gas has long held an influence over the politics of individual nations and their relations with others.
 But as more countries move toward sustainable energy, and supply chain shortages affect the availability of oil and gas, how will this change the way in which the United States interacts with the outside world?

 Russia's invasion of Ukraine has resulted in widespread charges of war crimes and calls for justice.
 But what exactly are war crimes?
 Opinions of what constitutes a war crime have evolved, as have ways to identify and punish the perpetrators.
 How will the war crimes committed in Ukraine be dealt with?

 For the past ten years, the United States and China have been locked in a competition for who has the greatest global influence.
 One major point of contention is the status of Taiwanese sovereignty, which has become even more relevant recently with the possibility that Russia’s invasion of Ukraine may prompt China to take similar action regarding Taiwan.
 How will the United States engage a China which is increasingly seeking to expand its sphere of influence?